BOTLANNER/ini-comments/README.md

 * `bracketedArray` Boolean to specify whether array values are appended with `[]`.
 By default this is true but there are some ini parsers that instead treat duplicate names as arrays.
+* `retainComments` Boolean to specify whether comments should be retained and tracked.
+(NOTE: The `sort` option is not available when comments are retained)

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.